valentingalmand/personal-website/README.md

 # Valentin Galmand website

 It's my personnal website made with JADE and SASS.
-You can check see it here : http://valentingalmand.me/
+You can see it here : http://valentingalmand.me/